manvscode/libsprite/README.md

-libimageio
+libsprite
 =============

-A simple library for loading and saving BMP, TGA, and PNG images.
+A library of sprite data structures for video games.

 Dependecies
 =============
+* libutility
-* libpng
+* libcollections

 License
 =============